-- Carbon footprint we measure the carbon footprint of the underlying investments. - Taxonomy we measure activities aligned with the EU Taxonomy classification system. - The UN's 17 SDGs we measure how much the investments contribute to the 17 UN Sustainable Development Goals. - Engagement in environmental and social issues we work to influence the companies in the product to improve their performance in areas such as pollution, biodiversity, labour conditions, human rights and anti-corruption.
+- Carbon footprint we measure the carbon footprint of the underlying investments. - Taxonomy we measure activities aligned with the EU Taxonomy classification system. - The UN's 17 SDGs we measure how much the investments contribute to the 17 UN Sustainable Development Goals. - Engagement in environmental and social issues we work to influence the companies in the product to improve their performance in areas such as pollution, biodiversity, labour conditions, human rights and anti-corruption. - Number of votes on environmental and social issues we vote at company AGMs in favour of proposals that encourage companies to improve their sustainability performance. - Number and weight of companies and countries excluded from the product's investment universe due to sustainability challenges.

-Sustainability

-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.